Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.document.content:add

-Adds a content part with the given name and content, specified as a string, bytes or stream, to the given Trading Networks document (bizdoc).
+Adds a content part with the given name and content to the given Trading Networks document (bizdoc).

 #### Inputs:

 * `$bizdoc` is the Trading Networks document to add the content part to.
-  Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
-* `$part` is the name of the content part to be added to the Trading Networks document, and uniquely identifies the part being added.
+For convenience, only the `InternalID` is required.
 * `$content` is the content part data to be added, specified as a string, byte array, or input stream.
+* `$content.part` is the name of the content part to be added.
 * `$content.type` is an optional MIME media type describing the type of content being added.
-Defaults to application/octet-stream (the default MIME media type for arbitrary binary data) if not specified.
+Defaults to `application/octet-stream`, the default MIME media type for arbitrary binary data, if not specified.
-* `$encoding` is the optional character set used to encode `$content` when specified as a byte array or input stream and representing text data.
+* `$content.encoding` is the optional character set used to encode `$content` when is specified as a string.
 Defaults to [UTF-8].
 * `$overwrite?` is an optional boolean flag indicating whether to overwrite an existing content part with the same name, if one exists.
 Defaults to `false`.

 ---